WASasquatch/was-node-suite-comfyui/README.md

    - You can set a custom wildcards path in `was_suite_config.json` file with key:
      - `    "wildcards_path": "E:\\python\\automatic\\webui3\\stable-diffusion-webui\\extensions\\sd-dynamic-prompts\\wildcards"`
      - If no path is set the wildcards dir is located at the root of WAS Node Suite as `/wildcards`
- - Combine Masks: Combine 2 or more masks into one mask.
  - Conditioning Input Switch: Switch between two conditioning inputs.
  - Constant Number
  - Create Grid Image: Create a image grid from images at a destination with customizable glob pattern.
 Optional border size and color.